dylmye/dylmye.github.io/_posts/2022-08-22-youtube-discord.md

 ![The two-step form presented by Pipedream](/assets/blog/2022-08-22-youtube-discord/pipedream-step-1.png)

 Log in with your YouTube account (it **doesn't** need to be the same as the channel you're looking for uploads from).
-Get the [channel ID](https://commentpicker.com/youtube-channel-id.php) and set the Channel ID field to that.
+Get the [channel ID or @handle](https://www.streamweasels.com/tools/youtube-channel-id-and-user-id-convertor/) and set the Channel ID field to that.

 On the free plan you get 333 daily invocations, so the minimum duration you can get for free is about every 5 minutes.
 Now we've filled out all the fields, click on "Create source" to make the channel source.
 It'll take a minute to get all the data, then you'll be prompted to select an event.
 Select the most recent one.
 This will be used to help make the message template later on.